themarchoffolly/pushme-pullyou/PITCHME.md

 - Custom Logos and Backgrounds
 - Multiple Themes And More
 - <span style="color: #e49436">Plus...</span>
-- Your Slideshow Is Under Git Version Control
+- Your Slideshow Is Part Of Your Project
-- Directly Within Your GitHub Repo
+- Under Git Version Control Within Your GitHub Repo

 #HSLIDE